 College and Library Mission

-Clatsop Community College’s mission is to continually build an educational community that provides open access to quality learning opportunities that prepare the people of our region for productive participation in civic, cultural, social and economic life.
+Clatsop Community College’s mission is to continually build an educational community that provides open access to quality learning opportunities that prepare the people of our region for productive participation in civic, cultural, social, and economic life.

 The Library’s mission supports the college’s mission by providing the resources, services, and instruction to support the teaching and learning of students, staff, faculty, and the greater community.

-The CCC library subscribes to the principles of the American Library Association’s Library Bill of Rights statement, their Code of Ethics and their Freedom to Read Statement.
+The CCC library subscribes to the principles of the American Library Association’s Library Bill of Rights statement, their Code of Ethics, and their Freedom to Read Statement.

 Scope of the collection

-As a community college library, our collections focus on material suitable for lower division undergraduate students as well as resources for students in technical, vocational or professional programs.
+As a community college library, our collections focus on material suitable for lower-division undergraduate students as well as resources for students in technical, vocational, or professional programs.
 General factors to be taken into account are:

 The first priority will be to provide students and faculty materials that support the college’s credit courses and instructional programs.
 Materials supporting specific courses will take precedence, and materials supporting standard academic subjects in a broader way will have secondary priority.

-Textbooks adopted for class use will not normally be purchased for the collection, as the library’s collections are not designed to supply students with required material for specific classes.
+Textbooks adopted for class use will not typically be purchased for the collection, as the library’s collections are not designed to supply students with required material for specific classes.
 Instructors wishing to reserve textbooks are responsible for obtaining them.
 The library will not routinely purchase consumable materials such as workbooks or tests.